mpham1989/Cloud-Formation/README.md

 ![Alt text](https://raw.githubusercontent.com/mpham1989/Marty-Pham/main/Diagrams/Untitled%20Diagram.png)

 These files have been tested and used to generate a live ELK deployment on AWS.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the .yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: install-elk.yml
+  - install-elk.yml

 This document contains the following details:
 - Description of the Topology